rabbitmq/rabbitmq-amqp-dotnet-client/README.md

-# RabbitMQ AMQP 1.0 DotNet Client
+# RabbitMQ AMQP 1.0 .NET Client

 This library is in early stages of development.
 It is meant to be used with RabbitMQ 4.0.

 ## How to Run

-- start the broker with `ci/start-broker.sh`
+- Start the broker with `./.ci/ubuntu/gha-setup.sh`.
+Note that this has been tested on Ubuntu 22 with docker.
-- run the tests with ` dotnet test ./Build.csproj  --logger "console;verbosity=detailed" /p:AltCover=true`
+- Run the tests with ` dotnet test ./Build.csproj  --logger "console;verbosity=detailed" /p:AltCover=true`
+- Stop RabbitMQ with `./.ci/ubuntu/gha-setup.sh stop`

 ## Getting Started

 You can find an example in: `docs/Examples/GettingStarted`

 ## TODO